kenso312/nestjs-v10-webpack-boilerplate/README.md

 ## ⚙️ Other Configuration

+### Pnpm

+We use preinstall script forcing Pnpm as default package manager because it is a fast and disk space efficient manager compare with Npm and Yarn.

 ### Webpack

 We overwrite the default `webpack.config.js` so that the production build can bundle all required libraries in `main.ts`.
 For the configuration, we ignored a list of the nestjs-buildin library so that we could build it without error.
 If you need these libraries for your development, you can comment it in the lazy imports list.